 - Transfer/Advanced Standing Admissions – transfers are considered from a Liaison Committee on Medical Education (LCME) accredited medical school.
 The availability of transfer spots is rare.

-- A Pre-Health Advising Committee letter/packet may substitute for the 3 academic letters
+- A Pre-Health Advising Committee letter/packet will fulfill our letter requirements.

-- Additional recommendation letters are ACCEPTED via AMCAS.
+- Additional recommendation letters are accepted via AMCAS up to the maximum of 10.

 Make sure your letter writer includes your AMCAS ID# on the top of the letter.
 Have the letters sent to: